hunter-sacky/3033_GroupProject/README.md

 	Added a module for commands and started making methods to execute the commands.
 Code now has exit conditions.
 #Commit 4:
 	Added a delete, upload, dirList, and renaming method to the server
+#Commit 5:
+	Changed signaling between client and server to better fit project goals.
+All functions work without error besides the exit session method which returns errors on client side while successfully closing server script without errors.
+Added support for custom directories and increased logging capability for the server.